rethinkdb/rethinkdb-rs/README.md

 ## Building standalone documentation ##

 The documentation for the latest RethinkDB release is always available at [rethinkdb.com/docs]().
-However, if you like, you can build a local version of the docs for offline viewing or to preview changes.
+However, if you like, you can build a local version of the documentation for offline viewing or to preview changes.

 Start by setting up your build environment: